Replacing Your Vehicle’s Windshield? Here is Your Windshield Replacement Survival Guide.

 Windshields are like basketball backboards for air bags.
 So if you have a damaged windshield your air bag may not function correctly.
 It actually may inflate out the windshield cavity, rather than towards you.
 Or it won’t adsorb any pressure because your windshield simply pushes out.

 Most consumers are not aware that when technicians replace windshield, there is significant scratching to the “pinchweld” where the glass bonds to the car.
 These scratches must be prepped using paint and rust prevention steps.
 They should not simply leave exposed scratches where moisture from the exterior side can cause rust to develop.
+Just in case you get into any trouble, you should read winch reviews for your car to maybe consider buying one to use in any type of emergencies.

 Here are some questions you should ask your auto glass company: